Board of Directors

 Trainer was introduced at age 10 to duck hunting on Lake Winnebago in Wisconsin by his grandfather, and has been an avid enthusiast of hunting and conservation ever since.
 As a young man, he frequently hunted with his uncle, David Uihlein, a former Delta director.
 Uihlein introduced him to Delta Waterfowl, and Trainer has been a member since he was in his 20s.

-I feel strongly aligned with and supportive of Delta’s mission to boost duck production through through research, Predator Management, Hen House expansion and advancing Working Wetlands in North America,” Trainer said.
+I feel strongly aligned with and supportive of Delta’s mission to boost duck production through research, Predator Management, Hen House expansion and advancing Working Wetlands in North America,” Trainer said.
 In addition, I fully support protecting the tradition of waterfowling through hunter advocacy and recruitment.”

 Robert E. Bartels Jr.